-With an iPaaS solution, you can drive the expansion of automation in your company.
+With iPaaS, you can drive the expansion of automation in your company.
 In this post you will learn why process standardization is essential and what the advantages of an HIP strategy over ESP and point-to-point solutions are.
 Increase efficiency and reduce costs – with automation and standardization brought by an iPaaS solution.

 In Part I of our blog series, we introduce the hybrid integration platform (HIP) approach and explain how an iPaaS solution can complement your cloud strategy.
 In Part II, we discuss the benefits of an iPaaS solution in terms of your business continuity management.
 Part III deals with application integration and explains how it can be orchestrated quickly and easily.
 In Part IV we discuss multi-tenancy and scalability.
 Here is Part V, and the next reason why iPaaS should be the heart of your cloud strategy: